VincentErb/AlisonProject/Learning.md

 ## Audio file treatement

 We are using the Respeaker microphone to record a .WAV file from an input sound.
 The length of the recording is determined automatically by the Respeaker which stops recording when it detects the sound has stopped.
-Optimal sound length for registering is 1 to 3 seconds.
+Manual sound recording can be achieved using Respeaker's *record* function.

 ## Feature extraction